-Homeowners Insurance Peril: What's Covered on a Home Insurance Policy
+Homeowners Insurance Peril: What is Covered on a Home Insurance Policy

 What is the Definition of a Peril in Insurance?

 Definition of "Perils" in insurance refer to hazards and events that are a source of loss or damage.
 If a peril is "insured" it means it is covered.
 If a peril is excluded, then you would not have coverage for it.
 It basically describes things that can happen, depending on if it is an insured peril or not, it also helps you understand what is covered on your insurance policy.